sirchuck/site_works/README.md

     The preloads will be automatically included in your ajax/controller/iframe or script call.
 For example, if you wanted all of your controllers to load jquery from a google CDN you could write in the controller_preload.php file:
         $this->_out['js'][] = '<script src="https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>';

+    Use the all_preload file for universal preloads for any type (ajax/controller/iframe/script)

     Files you put in the thread_scripts will be called if you use the threading tool shown below.
 Files in this directory should have the .php extention.